MarcusTorzewski/SpicesRUs/README.md

 **CO2201** Semester 2 Group 17 Repository

+## About this project

+University second year group project (6 people) while I was at leicester.
+It was a full stack e-retailer website with normal HTML/CSS/JS front end and Java Grade w/ MongoDB backend.
+The backend no longer functions as the database is no longer active.

 ## What files do you need?
 - The SpicesRUs-1 file contains all of the code and resources for the project